mschuchard/terraform-provider-stdlib/docs/data-sources/keys_delete.md

 ### Required

 - `keys` (List of String) Names of the keys to delete from the map.
-- `map` (Map of String) Input map parameter from which to delete a key.
+- `map` (Map of String) Input map parameter from which to delete the keys.

 ### Read-Only

 - `id` (String) Aliased to string input parameter(s) for efficiency and proper plan diff detection.
-- `result` (Map of String) Function result storing the map with the key removed.
+- `result` (Map of String) Function result storing the map with the keys removed.